 What about dentures and snoring devices?

 Most snoring devices do not work with denture users.
-MAD’s require teeth as the ‘anchor’ of the mouth.
+The MADs require teeth to be the anchor of the mouth.
 There needs to be something to grip the mandible so that it can be moved forward.

-Is a snore mouthpiece the same as a bruxism device or a sports mouthguard?
+Is an anti-snoring mouth guard the same as a bruxism device or a sports mouth guard?

 Do I need a physician’s prescription or order for these treatments?

-What is the difference between an expensive snoring device and less expensive one?
+What is the difference between an expensive snoring device and a less expensive one?

-One of the most significant differences is adjustable and customization.
-The more adjustable and personalizable, the more complex and expensive.
-Many of the newer, and more expensive devices avoid latex materials and plastics that contain BPA.
-Latex has much potential to be allergenic to some individuals.
-BPA is be actively studies because of the consequences of absorption into the body.
-Most high quality food containers and medical devices avoid latex and BPA because known and possible risks.
+Expensive snoring devices can often be adjusted and customized which is why you pay more for them.
+Additionally, many of the newer and more expensive devices avoid latex materials and plastics that contain BPA.
+Latex can be problematic for people allergic to the material and BPA is currently being studied because of the consequences of absorption into the body.
+Most high-quality food containers and medical devices avoid latex and BPA because of these possible risks.

-Can I use snoring mouthpieces for treating sleep apnea?
+Can I use anti-snoring mouth guards for treating sleep apnea?

 Some snoring devices have an FDA indication for treatment of mild obstructive sleep apnea.
 Unless ordered in conjunction with physician care, you should not use a simple snoring device for the treatment of sleep apnea.

-One of the risks of using a simple snoring device for the treatment of sleep apnea is that the device will not adequately treat all of the respiratory event during sleep.
-Consequently, the user risks being under-treated.
+One of the risks of using a simple snoring device for the treatment of sleep apnea is that the device will not adequately treat all of the respiratory issues during sleep.
+Essentially, the user risks being under-treated.
 There is an increased risk of heart attack, stroke, deadly heart rhythms, and accidents from daytime sleepiness in patients with untreated obstructive sleep apnea.